|

 542. golem

-(Jewish folklore) an artificially created human being that is given life by supernatural means
+an artificial human that is given life by supernatural means

 543. carioca